WojciechMarczewski/ProgramRunBlocker/README.md

 ## Limitations
 The script does not validate the contents of the folder.
 Ensure you specify the correct directory.
 Users must have administrative privileges to execute the script and register tasks.
 The task relies on Windows' built-in Software Restriction Policies and may not be compatible with older versions of Windows.
+Scripts do not stop currently running software.

 ## Script Details